Amending the Law of Addiction

 Such thoughts infect the mind and feed upon themselves.
 Unless interrupted by reason and truth, our period of healing and freedom may be nearing an end.
 If allowed to fester, all our dreams and hard work risk being flushed like a toilet.

 "My freedom will now end!"
 "I'm going back."
 "I can handle all of them, give them all back to me, my entire addiction, all the trips to the store, the buys, the money, and the empties."
 "I want it all back."
-"Go ahead, slowly harden my arteries, depress by life, and eat my brain."
+"Go ahead, slowly harden my arteries, dim my life, and hijack my brain."

 "Put me back behind bars, make me an outcast, throw away the key and let me die with my master still circulating in my veins."
 "I accept my fate" "I'm ready to surrender!"